dodie/testing-in-bash/example-shunit2/readme.md

 shUnit2 is the great-grandmother of all bash test frameworks.
 I really like that the test files are plain old Bash files, and that it has lot's of assertions by default.
 However, regarding other features it seems to be lagging behind it's competitors.

-If you are after a "pure Bash" testing framework, make sure to also check [bash_unit](https://github.com/dodie/testing-in-bash/blob/master/example-bash_unit/).
+If you are after a testing framework where you can write tests in pure Bash scripts, make sure to also check [bash_unit](https://github.com/dodie/testing-in-bash/blob/master/example-bash_unit/).

 ## Test format